Zero0927/blog-nonworking/_posts/2015-02-25-Java-Swing-and-csv-file.md

 tags: [Group project, Java Swing, CSV file, GUI]
 ---

 In this project, I work in a group of 5.
 We use Java Swing to implment GUI and store our data in CSV file.
 Our initiall design is to store in MySQL database, but the professor doesn't want to bother set up the database so we end up use CSV file for storing.

-This is the github link for our [project](https://github.com/godofhand/TCSS-360-group-project)
 <a class="btn btn-default" href="https://github.com/godofhand/TCSS-360-group-project">Check our code here</a>

 You may also visit our team [website](http://godofhand.github.io/Code-Surgeons)